rackerlabs/design-system/_docs/layout/navigation.md

 <div class="row">
 {% column left:"col-md-4" %}

-Use the left navigation component for web applications when you want to implement a highly-compliant version of the Helix design language.
+Use the left navigation component for web applications, unless there is a firm implementation constraint that requires top navigation.

 -   This component can extend to fit any navigation information architecture (IA) by scrolling when the list of navigation items exceeds the screen view height.
-In other words, if there are many options to display, the left navigation is scroll-able so that users have access to all items.
+If there are many options to display, the left navigation is scroll-able so that users have access to all items.

 -   The preferred implementation includes only primary and secondary navigation links.